 The Airmen's Stories - F/O R McG Waterston

-Called to full-time service on August 24th 1939, Waterston was with 603, by then at Dyce, in early July 1940.
+Called to full-time service on 24th August 1939, Waterston was serving with 603 Squadron, by then at Dyce, in early July 1940.
 About this time he picked up the nickname 'Bubbles'.
 On the 20th he shared a Do17, shot down into the North Sea thirty miles east of Aberdeen.

 Waterston was 23.